 ABOUT FILMMAKER(S)

-Carole Blueweiss is an emerging independent documentary filmmaker with a background in public television.
-She co-produced and co-wrote Behind the Picket Fence, a cinéma vérité feature exploring domestic violence through the voices of survivors.
+Carole directed, produced, and wrote Center of the Universe—a short piece about a controversial sculpture—and co-produced and co-wrote Behind the Picket Fence, a cinéma vérité feature exploring domestic violence through the voices of survivors for American public television.
 She also co-produced the award-winning documentary This Might Hurt, which investigates the mind-body connection and chronic pain.
-In addition to filmmaking, Carole is a passionate photographer and host of the podcast Wisdom Shared, where she interviews people navigating life’s unexpected challenges.
-She thrives in collaborative environments and is driven by a deep interest in history, social justice, health, and sports.
+Carole is also a physical therapist, passionate photographer, and host of the podcast Wisdom Shared.

 PROMOTE THIS PROJECT